 3. Advice for Design Students

-To keep the interview engaging, I animated the spot illustrations as floating and included gifs of his work, staying true to my original tabloid design while taking advantage of the screen medium.
+To keep the interview engaging digitally, I animated the spot illustrations as floating and included gifs of his work, staying true to my original tabloid design while taking advantage of the screen medium.

 Interview Tags enable users to find interviews within a specific category that they're interested in more easily.